-The Professor who grades you and writes the final exam may change in exceptional circumstances.
-For example, I may be replaced due to disability, exceptional circumstances, illness, etc. in which case your mark may need to be reweighted.
-I keep written records, your interim marks are posted on OWL-and a central administrator will consult them or reweigh the marks.
-A different lecturer or central administrator could also use my Exam Bank to write the mid- and final exams.
+The Professor who grades you and writes the final exam may change in exceptional circumstances in which case your mark may need to be reweighted.
+I keep written records and your interim marks are posted on OWL-presumably a different lecturer or central administrator could also use my Exam Bank to write the mid- and final exams.

-What if some students take up most or too much of our class time?
+What if some students take up most or too much of our classtime?

+I cannot ask students to stop talking so much; moreover, I must cover many slides for each class.
 During classtime, please be considerate of time constraints by encouraging shyer students in the class to speak-up and by making certain everyone shares equal time.
 Remember that learning to express yourself articulately and clearly in front of your peers can be one of the most important skills learned at university.
-But I cannot ask students to stop talking so much and I must cover many slides for each class.